magma/magma/docs/readmes/contributing/contribute_workflow.md

 - [Supported commit types](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json):
 `build`, `chore`, `ci`, `docs`, `feat`, `fix`, `perf`, `refactor`, `revert`, `style`, `test`
 - [Supported scopes](https://github.com/magma/magma/blob/master/.github/semantic.yml): `agw`, `orc8r`, `nms`, `feg`, and more
-- **One Commit PR** will require the commit title to be semantic as well.
+- Note: single-commit PRs also require that commit's title to follow the semantic format

 **Required: label backward-breaking pull requests.** Use the [`breaking change` label](https://github.com/magma/magma/issues?q=label%3A%22breaking+change%22+).
 All breaking changes and their mitigation steps will be aggregated in the subsequent release notes.
 A breaking change fits one or more of the following criteria